voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-Boolean.
 If enabled, workaround for passing gssd_options which is broken on Debian 9.
-Usable only on Debian 9
+Usable only on Debian 9.

 Default value: `false`